 - Pressure to invest right away

-- Using headlines from respected financial news sources, which may be taken
+- Using headlines from respected financial news sources, which may be taken out of context

 - Making predictions of tremendous growth